 Once ashore, you’ll find an array of shops, galleries and boutiques in charming Wickford Village.
 Architecture aficionados will appreciate the well-preserved 18th and 19th century buildings built during Wickford’s seemingly unlikely past as a shipping port, so a walking tour is definitely in order.
 If you visit in July, you can experience New England’s longest running art festival, with more than 200 artists showcasing their work in every medium imaginable.

 Feeling hungry?
-Stop by the Beach Rose Café, which serves up all sorts of tasty breakfast items, delicious sandwiches and drinks overlooking the water.
+Stop by Wickford By the Water, which serves breakfast, lunch, and dinner overlooking the water.
 Right across the street is the more upscale and romantic Tavern By the Sea, which features a Mediterranean-inspired menu and ambience.
 Indoor and outdoor seating are available.

 During your stay, consider taking a kayak or paddleboard lesson, or renting one of these craft, at the Kayak Centre, known for its top-notch instructors and equipment.
 Mill Cove, Mill Creek and Fishing Cove in particular are scenic and protected paddling spots on the harbor, and you can beach your ‘yak or SUP on Cornelius Island for a swim or picnic.

 If you boat with bikes, consider a ride down Post Road to nearby Davisville and the Seabee Museum, which pays tribute to the men and women who served as Navy Seabees from 1942 to 1994.
 The Quonset hut was developed at this very spot, and you’ll see plenty of them on the museum grounds.
 Military buffs can continue their tour at the Quonset Air Museum at Quonset Point, a former Naval Air station and strategic military post through the early 1970s and now home to a large collection of military planes and helicopters.